eclipse-keyple/keyple-website/content/home/know-more.md

 weight = 50  # Order that this section will appear.

 title = "Want to know more ?"
-subtitle = "Subscribe to the [user mailing list](https://accounts.eclipse.org/mailing-list/keyple-user) or to the [developer mailing list](https://accounts.eclipse.org/mailing-list/keyple-dev)"
+subtitle = "Subscribe to the [user mailing list](https://accounts.eclipse.org/mailing-list/keyple-user) and/or to the [developer mailing list](https://accounts.eclipse.org/mailing-list/keyple-dev)"

 # Showcase personal skills or business features.
 # Add/remove as many `[[feature]]` blocks below as you like.